 - Due to the mesh size, a net hammock is always very well-ventilated.
 This means that the material absorbs very little sweat, even in midsummer.

 If you do have to wash your net hammock, hand washing is a good idea.
 With the right preparation, you prevent the parts of the net from getting tangled up in each other.
 To do this, carefully fold your hammock and fix it with rubber bands at intervals of a good 10 centimeters.

 You can then place the net hammock in a bathtub prepared with lukewarm water and mild detergent and treat it by hand.

-Pro tip: Take a photo before washing – this saves you time-consuming experiments afterwards.
+- Pro tip: Take a photo before washing – this saves you time-consuming experiments afterward.
 To make your work easier, you should reattach the strings to the holding rods before they dry.

 After washing comes drying.
 As we mentioned earlier, many hammocks are machine washable.
 But not even the most robust cotton hammock belongs in the tumble dryer.
 If you still dare to try, you may have significantly less space when relaxing.